ueman/feedback/feedback_gitlab/README.md

   feedback_gitlab: x.y.z # use the latest version found on pub.dev
 ```

-Then, run `flutter packages get` in your terminal.
+Then, run `flutter pub get` in your terminal.

 ### Use it